rishadsanian/scheduler/README.md

 # Interview Scheduler
 Welcome to Interview Scheduler!
 An app that allows a student to create, edit and delete interview appointments.

 This was a mini-project for the Lighthouse Labs Web Development Bootcamp designed involving custom hooks and testing.
 The cloned repo came fully equiped with both frontend and back end.
+Optional Stretch activiites includes seting up Railway for deployment, Circle CI for tests.

 The requirements and goals worked on are the following: